abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Or in other words, representing the elements of a monoid/group as permutations actually yields a representation of the monoid itself (sometimes called its *standard representation*).

-Cayley's theorem may not seem very impressive, but that only shows how influential it has been as a result.
+Cayley's theorem may not seem very impressive, but that only shows how influential it has been as a result (and how much we learned).

 <!--
 {% if site.distribution == 'print'%}